lagossapp/lagoss/docs/content/cloud/pricing.md

 ## Enterprise

 This plan is designed for customers that require custom limits and/or need a large volume of requests.
-[Contact us](mailto:contact@lagon.app) to learn more.
+TODO